 See a doctor as soon as you can

 If possible, see a doctor immediately after your fall.
-Many people try to brush off injuries and recover without a doctor, but this can make many injuries worse.
+Many people try to brush off injuries and recover without a doctor, but this can make any injuries worse.
 Even if you feel fine, you may have internal injuries or something that will get worse if left untreated.
-In addition, waiting too long before seeing a doctor could be considered a “treatment gap,” which actually weakens their slip and fall or black ice claim.
+Also, waiting too long before seeing a doctor could be considered a, treatment gap, which actually weakens their slip and fall or black ice claim.
 Any insurance attorney will recommend seeing a doctor within a few hours of your fall, with a maximum window of 72 hours after the injury.